Alluxio/alluxio/docs/en/compute/AWS-EMR.md

 ```

 > Note: The default Alluxio Worker memory is set to 1/3 of the physical memory on the instance.
-If specific value is desired, set `alluxio.worker.memory.size` in the provided
+If a specific value is desired, set `alluxio.worker.memory.size` in the provided
 `alluxio-site.properties` or in the additional options argument.

 ## Creating a Table